We are the largest golf car dealer in southern Arizona, with a huge car, batteries and parts inventory in four stores.

 Rule of thumb: Maintenance service should be performed at least once a year.
-If you use the car more than 3 times a week most weeks of the year you need to have it serviced twice a year and consider picking up an additional hobby. 🙂
+If you use the car more than 3 times a week most weeks of the year you should have it serviced twice a year

 Never wipe dry dirt or dust off your windshield (or the vinyl windows) as they will scratch easily and there is no easy way to remove the scratches once there.
 Wet the windshield first than use a soft rag and mild dish soap and water.
 Never use Windex or ammonia-based cleaners as the plexiglass reacts to the cleaner and permanent damage can occur.
 There are some good plexiglass cleaners and polishes available if needed but none will restore a scarred windshield.